Practice Areas

 What if I was partly at fault for the accident?+

 California follows pure comparative negligence.
-Even if you are partly responsible, you can still recover — your recovery is just reduced by your percentage of fault.
+Even if you are partly responsible, you can still recover compensation — your recovery is reduced by your percentage of fault.
 Almost no case is hopeless on this ground alone.

 Do I have to go to court?+